 SS7 requires major switch replacements of earlier trunking units, extensive modification to current trunking modules and entire network fabric change-outs to support higher transmission rates.
-These retirements and replacements represent a significant portion of the switch investment.65 as the switches upgrade to the higher levels of more complicated software generic programs that offer CLASS, AIN (advanced intelligent network), ACD capabilities, major change-outs are occurring within the switch.
-The software upgrades not only provide CLASS, AIN, etc. capacity, but are mandatory requirements for 800 Numbers Portability, CIC Code Expansion and National ISDN-1.66
+These retirements and replacements represent a significant portion of the switch investment.

+Explaining the need to increase the depreciation rate for the #5ESS switching machine and remotes, NET pointed out that as the switches upgrade to the higher levels of more complicated software generic programs that offer CLASS, AIN (advanced intelligent network), ACD capabilities, major change-outs are occurring within the switch.
+The software upgrades not only provide CLASS, AIN, etc. capacity, but are mandatory requirements for 800 Numbers Portability, CIC Code Expansion and National ISDN-1.